drounce/PyGEM/docs/install_pygem.md

 The setup script accomplishes two things:
 1. Initializes the PyGEM configuration file *~/PyGEM/config.yaml*.
 If this file already exists, an overwrite prompt will appear.
-2. Downloads and unzips a series of sample data files, which can also be manually downloaded [here](https://drive.google.com/file/d/1NUbAzHSeK5NAEWm90vPMmFpzjrP0EAiZ).
+2. Downloads and unzips a series of sample data files to *~/PyGEM/*, which can also be manually downloaded [here](https://drive.google.com/file/d/1NUbAzHSeK5NAEWm90vPMmFpzjrP0EAiZ).

 Run the setup script by entering the following in the terminal:
 ```